Howard Deering Johnson: Early life

+Career

 In 1925, he bought a small soda shop in the Wollaston neighborhood of Quincy, Massachusetts.
 He enhanced the quality of the ice cream by buying a recipe from a pushcart vendor for $300.
 It doubled the butterfat of the product and used only natural flavorings.
 He used hand-cranked makers in his basement and by 1928 was grossing about $240,000 from ice cream sold in the store and nearby beaches.

 Johnson expanded operations by opening more stores and started selling food items such as hamburgers and frankfurters at his original store.
 In 1929, he opened a second restaurant in Quincy.
 This sit-down outlet had a broader menu and laid the groundwork for future expansion.

 In 1935, Howard Johnson teamed up with a local businessman, Reginald Sprague, and created the first modern restaurant franchise.
 The idea was new in that era: let an operator use the name, food, supplies, and logo, in exchange for a fee.
 The business of "HoJo" chain restaurants rapidly expanded, and he also entered the lodging industry.

-Johnson's two children, Howard Brennan Johnson (b.
-1933) and daughter Dorothy Johnson (1930-2013) were featured in highway billboards, when they were six and eight years old respectively.
+Johnson's two children, Howard Brennan Johnson (1933-2024) and daughter Dorothy Johnson (1930-2013) were featured in highway billboards, when they were six and eight years old respectively.
 The tag line, "We love our daddy's ice cream!" was in the ad.

-Later life

 After enjoying success with the business, Johnson owned a 60-foot (18 m) yacht and he collected paintings, but he said his hobby was "to talk and eat food."
 Not surprisingly, his favorite food was ice cream, which he maintained was "not fattening."
 He ate at least one cone a day, and he kept 10 distinct flavors in the freezers of his seven-room Manhattan penthouse and at his home in Milton, Massachusetts.

 In later life, Johnson recalled that he had no interest in or time for anything but building his business, which he was quoted as saying "was my only form of recreation."
 He continued, "I never played golf.
 I never played tennis.
 I never did anything after I left school.
 I ate, slept, and thought of nothing but the business."